Price to be announced

 - Upon booking we will send you all the details of how to access the sessions and provide support for anyone having trouble connecting.

-Booking: You can book using the PayPal button on this page or through our online shop
+Booking: You can book using our online shop

 “Karen, thank you for the informative and enlightening workshop.
 It was a perfect synthesis of the history of the circles, sacred shape and number, and how it all relates to the evolution of consciousness.
 It has inspired me to work with the circles on a more interactive level so I can look more deeply into their beauty and meaning.
 I hope you offer more workshops in the future.”
 Celeste